LukeThornton92/Milestone-Project-2-C4/README.md

 ### **Colour Scheme:**

+knowing this site is aimed at children I wanted to focus on a colour scheme that would be lively to capture the attention of a younger audience, while also maintaining a nice user experience for all ages.
+The first

 ### **Typography**

 After doing a little research into fonts, I found a useful [article](https://varrojoanna.com/the-easiest-fonts-for-kids-to-read/) talking about children and the fonts they find easiest to read, seeing as this game is aimed at a younger audience I thought it best to ensure that children were the focus when it came to the typography.
 I chose to use googles 'Andika' after reviewing all the recommendations, I felt this was the best middle ground for young and older players.